KennyPeanuts/crayfish_leaf_decom/lab_notebook/analysis/crayfish_mass_change.md

     Type       1 0.22222 0.222222  2.5247 0.1432
     Residuals 10 0.88021 0.088021
     ##################################################

+This analysis also shows no effect of the number of crayfish at the beginning of the experiment on survival.
+There is some non-homogenitiy of variance in this test but it seems unlikely this will affect the interpretation.

     ggplot(subset(cray.N, Year == "2015"), mapping = aes(y = prop.surv, x = Treatment, color = Type)) +
              geom_point(